MrLawes/Lawes/docs/manual/models.rst

     >>> class Test(models.Model):
     >>>     name = models.CharField(default='')

-Creating a connection in test.py:
+Creating a connection in test.py and running it with 'python test.py':

 .. code-block:: python